secondlife/issues/README.md

 For more details on how our bounty program works, see our [REWARDS.md](https://github.com/secondlife/.github/blob/main/REWARDS.md) guide.

-## 💎 Interested in Bounties?
+## 💎 Interested in Rewards?

 We occasionally offer rewards for solving approved issues via the Opire system.
-Look for issues labeled `💎 bounty` or tagged by the [Opire bot](https://opire.dev).
-Check out [`BOUNTY.md`](https://github.com/secondlife/.github/blob/main/BOUNTY.md) for detailed information.
+Look for issues labeled `💎 reward` or tagged by the [Opire bot](https://opire.dev).
+Check out [`REWARDS.md`](https://github.com/secondlife/.github/blob/main/REWARDS.md) for detailed information.

 ## 🤝 Contributing